biennt/deviceid/README.md

 ```
 Accessing Kibana interface
 - Create Index patterns (find the one start with logstash-devid*)
-- Go to discover to see the raw/parsed log
+- Go to "Discover" to see the raw/parsed log
-- Import the dashboard under Stack Management --> Saved Objects --> Import (use deviceid_dashboard.ndjson file)
+- Import the dashboard under "Stack Management --> Saved Objects --> Import" (use deviceid_dashboard.ndjson file)

 Sample nginx configurations, bigip irules are located in nginx/bigip directory